Vernon Vanoy: Transition to Football

 In April 1967, after playing two seasons of collegiate basketball for Kansas, Vanoy joined the Kansas Jayhawks football team to play defensive end.
 Vanoy’s decision to resume his football career coincided with the hiring of Pepper Rodgers (replacing Jack Mitchell) as the new Jayhawk football coach.
 In explaining the move to play both sports, Vanoy cited his ambitions to play professional sports (either football or basketball) after college.

-College Football Career
+College football career

 Vanoy played two seasons (1967 and 1968) for Kansas Jayhawks football as a defensive end.

 In his junior (first) season, Vanoy tallied 19 solo tackles and 18 assists as a defensive end for the football Jayhawks that finished 3rd in the Big 8 Conference with a 5-5 record.

 In his senior (second) season, Vanoy teamed up with fellow Jayhawk defensive end John Zook to form an effective pass-rushing combination for one of the greatest Jayhawk football teams in school history.

 Vanoy earned 1968 All-Big 8 Conference honorable mention honors as a defensive end.